lakotamm/Dell-Inspiron-16-Plus-7620-Linux-Config/README.md

-#Dell Inspiron-16 Plus 7620 Linux Config
-Here are configuration files for my Dell Inspiron 16 Plus 7620 running Linux
+Here are configuration files for my Dell Inspiron 16 Plus 7620 running Linux Fedora.

 My use case:
 I dual boot Linux and Windows.
 I use Linux for majority of my tasks and free time and Windows for occasional gaming.
 Therefore when I am using Linux, I mostly need a long lasting and quiet device which does not get very warm.
 The configuration files reflect this use case.
 In the future I might create additional branches for different use cases.